jsecurity101/Detecting-Process-Injection-Techniques/Detection_WriteUps/Process Hollowing/process_hollow.md

 The advesary needs to call CreateProcess to start a target process in a suspended state.

 2. Sysmon Event ID 10 - Process Access.
 This event will call the event registraion mechanism: `ObRegisterCallbacks`, which is a kernel callback function inside of Windows.
 Inside of the Sysmon driver, the `nt!NtOpenProcess ` API is funneled through this event registration mechanism to create an ID of 10.
 The advesary needs to open the suspended process to re-allocating memory segments.
 One of the unique characteristics of this specific process access event is that the `process granted Access` field displays the code `0x00000004` which corresponds to `CREATE_SUSPENDED`.
 The primary thread of the new process is created in a suspended state, and does not run until the `ResumeThread` function is called.
+Another function that an adversary could use is the `PROCESS_SUSPEND_RESUME (0x0800)` to resume the primary thread; as this too has been included in the query.

 # Blind Spots and Assumptions:
 * Advesary is using another form of process injection - DLL injection, process hallowing, etc.